-That is why our optometrists here at Trillium Eye Care – Jacksonville, strongly advise patients to have annual comprehensive eye exams performed by their eye doctor.
+That is why our optometrists in Jacksonville here at Trillium Eye Care, strongly advise patients to have annual comprehensive eye exams performed by their eye doctor.
 This is especially true if you find yourself doing highly detailed work or other activities that require a lot of eye focus.

 Eye care has always been an integral part of health care, but it never hurts to be more attentive with our eye health!

 Here are some major ways our general day to day lives can cause eye strain and other vision related problems:

 Pro-longed Visual Interaction with Digital Screens Causes Eyes Stress

 Even too much of a good thing can still be bad for us, and pro-longed screen time with our digital devices is one of them.
 Having our eyes focus on a variety of digital screens; be it a monitor or a smartphone, for a long period of time is not the only factor that strains the eyes.
 There are a handful of factors which make the eyes work even harder than they should have to.

 High Screen Brightness Digital devices suggest a certain amount of screen brightness for a reason, it is the correct amount of light intake your eyes can be comfortable with at a distance with proper room lighting.
 High screen brightness strains eye muscles and excessive screen brightness can actually cause serious vision damage.

 Very Short Distance of Digital Screen from the Eyes The recommended distance of a smartphone device from its user is a foot, desktop computer monitors should be at least 2 feet away from a viewer and television should be at least a meter and a half distance from its viewer.
 Anything short of these distances will lead to eye discomfort, discussing your habits with your eye doctor is a great first step in managing your digital eye strain symptoms.